pangeo-data/climpred/docs/source/significance.rst

 Testing statistical significance through bootstrapping is commonly used in the field of climate prediction.
-Bootstrapping relies on resampling the underlying data with replacement for a large number of ``iterations``, as proposed by the decadal prediction framework of Goddard2013_.
+Bootstrapping relies on resampling the underlying data with replacement for a large number of ``iterations``, as proposed by the decadal prediction framework [Goddard2013_, Boer2016_].
 This means that the ``initialized`` ensemble is resampled with replacement along a dimension (``init`` or ``member``) and then that resampled ensemble is verified against the observations.
 This leads to a distribution of ``initialized`` skill.
 Further, a